 When trading with XM, a Micro Account, Standard Account, Ultra-Low Account and Zero Account is available.
 XM traders can choose either MetaTrader 4 (MT4) or MetaTrader 5 (MT5) as their trading platform, regardless of the account type.

-Common features between XM trading accounts include negative balance protection, tiered leverage and a maximum of 200 positions per client, with key differences being lot sizes, spreads and minimum deposits:
+Common features between XM trading accounts include negative balance protection and a maximum of 200 positions per client, with key differences being lot sizes, spreads and minimum deposits:

 Micro accounts may be useful for those without a large enough account balance to trade larger lots, wanting more precision with position sizes or wanting to test strategies with low volumes instead of using a demo account.